etorres59/etorres59/README.md

 - 👋 Hi, I’m ET
-- 👀 I’m interested in Audio, Video Games, and programming
+-  I’m interested in Audio, Video Games, and programming
-- 🌱 I’m currently learning Java, HTML/CCS/Javascript, and Python
+-  My current stack is Java, HTML/CSS/JavaScript, and Python.
+Currently learning SQL (MySQL, PostgreSQL)
-- 💞️ I’m looking to collaborate on Audio Programs or Video games, or any other cool projects
+-  I’m looking to collaborate on Audio Programs or Video games, or any other cool projects
-- 📫 How to reach me on Discord Van.k08
+-  How to reach me on Discord Van.k08

 <!---
 etorres59/etorres59 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.